-Broadway is a quintessential English village and is well known as one of the most lovely of the Cotswold centres, yet it also has the advantage of good shopping facilities including chemist, post office, butcher, a bank, churches of many denominations, library and health centre.
+Broadway is well known as one of the most lovely of the Cotswold centres, yet it also has the advantage of good shopping facilities including a small supermarket, chemist, post office, butcher, delicatessen, churches of many denominations, library and health centre.
 The larger cultural and shopping centres for the area are Cheltenham (approximately 15 miles) and Stratford-upon-Avon (approximately 15 miles).
-There is a main line station to London/Paddington at Evesham (approximately 6 miles) and Moreton-in-Marsh (approximately 8 miles), schedule time approx. 92 minutes.
+There is a mainline train station to London Paddington at Evesham (approximately 6 miles) and Moreton-in-Marsh (approximately 8 miles) scheduled time approximately 90 minutes.